-GMC Sierra years to avoid — most common problems
+Best and worst GMC Sierra years — which to avoid

 Most common GMC Sierra problems